Bhati1998/Bhati1998/README.md

 ### Hi there, I'm [Lokesh!](https://bhati1998.github.io/lokesh.github.io/) 👋

-### A Guy Whos Not Perfect But Working Hard For His Dreams
+### A Guy Who's Not Perfect But Working Hard For His Dreams

 - 🙈 Animal Lover!
 - 👯 Thinking To Start Contributing in Open Source